CSUN-CCDC/hivestorm/binbows/Secure Config Checklist.md

 ### #5 Check group policies and make sure they're in accordance to the README

 ### #6 Remove SMBv1 ffs it's scary do you want to ger wannacry or something?

+Use this command to see if it's enabled

+`Get-WindowsOptionalFeature -Online -FeatureName SMB1Protocol`

+Use this to disable it

+`Disable-WindowsOptionalFeature -Online -FeatureName SMB1Protocol`

 ### #7 Monitor Processes with the Process Explorer